wzulfikar/lifelog/learning_process/react_js.md

 - JSX needs to be compiled into javascript before running
 - XML-like syntax extension to ECMAScript without any defined semantics.
 It's NOT intended to be implemented by engines or browsers. [https://facebook.github.io/jsx/]()

+- Templates encourage a poor separation of concerns
+- "View-Model" tightly couples template to display log

 Example:

 ```js